Shelbourne F.C.: Forties: 1940–1949

 As the euphoria of the first FAI Cup success wore off, the forties started slowly enough for the Reds, and it wasn't until 1944 that the league championship was won again — for a fourth time — along with the Shield.
 The title was clinched after an epic 5–3 win over local rivals Shamrock Rovers.
 Luck was reversed though in the FAI Cup Final as Rovers stopped the Reds from winning the treble.
 Shelbourne went down 3–2 but felt aggrieved that the referee only awarded them a penalty when it seemed a Rovers defender had handled the ball after it went over the goal-line, as the subsequent penalty was missed.
 The club issued a 48-page brochure to mark its golden jubilee in 1945.
 Shels won another Leinster Senior Cup in 1946.

 Another league title, however, was wrapped up on the last day in 1947 and was again secured against Shamrock Rovers.

 The closing of the decade marked the end of an era.
 In April 1949, Shelbourne drew 2–2 against Waterford in what was the club's final competitive game at Shelbourne Park.
 The plan was that the club would build a new stadium in nearby Irishtown.
 The 1948–49 season also saw Shels win their seventh Shield and 14th Leinster Senior Cup.

 Fifties: 1950–1959

 In 1951, Shelbourne made it to the FAI Cup final where they met Cork Athletic who had already wrapped up the league.
 Tommy Carberry had scored in every round for the Reds and did so again in the final, played in front of over 38,900 fans, but it was only good enough to earn a replay which Athletic won.
+At the end of the 1950-51 season, the club travelled across the Irish Sea to play in the Festival Of Britain tournament.
 A sixth league title was won in 1953, and then in 1955–56 Shels played their only season in Irishtown Stadium.
 The ground, however, was far from complete despite a huge amount of voluntary work being carried out by supporters and offered no shelter for the fans from the elements.
 The following season Shelbourne were tenants across the bay at Tolka Park.